pytorch/pytorch/docs/source/fx.rst

     def transform(m: nn.Module,
                   tracer_class : type = torch.fx.Tracer) -> torch.nn.Module:
-        # Step 1: Acquire a graph representing the code in `m`
+        # Step 1: Acquire a Graph representing the code in `m`

         # NOTE: torch.fx.symbolic_trace is a wrapper around a call to
         # fx.Tracer.trace and constructing a GraphModule.
 We'll